Sailesh-Singh/Cloud-Practitioner/Getting Started with Databases/README.md

 +   flexibility
 +   Scalability
 +   High performance
-+   Highly funcional APIs
++   Highly functional APIs

 ####    Non relational database use case
 <img src="assets/use case of non relational database.PNG" alt="database" style="height:100%; width:100%">

 ####    Why AWS database
 +       purpose built
     AWS database service are purpose-built to support what your application is designed to do.
-Choose databqse service that best matches your workload.
+Choose database service that best matches your workload.

 +       performance at scale
     AWS offers databases hat are three to five times faster than popular alternatives, or non-relational databases that give you microsecond to sub-millisecond latency.